ChristopherDuggan/WoD/rules.md

 the defender removes a success from the attacker's attempt.

 Normally, only hand-to-hand attacks can be blocked.
-A character with martial arts can attempt to block spears, other thrown objects, or arrows with a dex + martial arts roll (diff 8).
+A character with martial arts can attempt to block spears, other thrown ojects, or arrows with a dex + martial arts roll (diff 8).
 Normal humans cannot block lethal or aggravated damage attacks unless they are wearing armor,

 **Parrying (and Rebound Attacks):**
-A parry works the same as a block except you are using a weapon to block and incoming attack.
+A parry works the same as a block except you are using a wepaon to block and incoming attack.

 If an attacker uses a brawl attack that gets defended by a parry (like a punch deflected with a knife) then the attacker probably hurts themself.
-The defender rolls a "rebound attack" if the successes rolled to parry the attack outnumber the successes the opponent rolled when attacking them.
+The defender rolls a "rebound attack" if the successes rolled to parry the attack outnumber the successse the opponent rolled when attacking them.

 A rebound attack uses a typical dex + melee roll using the full dice pool.
 If successful, it scores the usual amount of damage + one success for each success